-Roasted Fall Vegetables (Including Roasted Brussels Sprouts)
+Roasted Fall Vegetables with Brussels Sprouts

 Fall vegetables star in this oven-roasted vegetable recipe.
 Perfectly seasoned roasted Brussels sprouts, butternut squash, and beetroot; crispy on the outside and succulent on the inside.